hoothin/UserScripts/Pagetual/README.md

 init `(document)`
 --
-The js code to run only once with current main page with document:(document of main page)
+The javaScript code to run only once with current main page with document:(document of main page)

 pagePre `(response)`
 --
-The js code to run after get response from URL of next link, you can modify the response content and return it
+The javaScript code to run after get response from URL of next link, you can modify the response content and return it

 pageInit `(doc, eles)`
 --
-The js code to run with every page inserted with doc:(document of every page loaded) and eles:(elements found with rule), run before inserted, you can trigger event like onView()
+The javaScript code to run with every page inserted with doc:(document of every page loaded) and eles:(elements found with rule), run before inserted, you can trigger event like onView()

 pageAction `(doc, eles)`
 --
-The js code to run with every page inserted with doc:(document of every page loaded) and eles:(elements found with rule), run after inserted, you can add functions like click()
+The javaScript code to run with every page inserted with doc:(document of every page loaded) and eles:(elements found with rule), run after inserted, you can add functions like click()

 loadMore
 --